mockery/mockery/README.markdown

 Installation
 ------------

 The preferred installation method is via PEAR.
-At present no PEAR channel has been provided but this does not prevent a simple install!
-The simplest method of installation is:
+Mockery is hosted by the Survivethedeepend.com PEAR channel:

+    pear channel-discover pear.survivethedeepend.com
+    pear install deepend/Mockery

+The git repository hosts the development version in its master branch.
+You may install this development version using:

     git clone git://github.com/padraic/mockery.git
     cd mockery
     sudo pear install package.xml

-The above process will install Mockery as a PEAR library.
+The above processes will install Mockery as a PEAR library.

 Simple Example
 --------------